ELECTED OFFICIAL BRIEFING

 "When police encrypted, my fire crews lost real-time awareness of what they were responding to." β€” Fire Chief

+Section 1: Scope limitation.
 Encryption shall be limited to tactical and undercover operations.
-Routine dispatch, patrol communications, and non-sensitive traffic shall remain accessible to the public.
+Routine dispatch, patrol communications, and non-sensitive traffic shall remain publicly accessible.

-The department shall establish a media access program providing credentialed journalists with real-time or minimally delayed access to encrypted communications, with credentials available to all working journalists regardless of outlet size.
+Section 2: Media access program.
+The department shall establish a media access program providing credentialed journalists with real-time or minimally delayed access.
+Credentials shall be available to all working journalists regardless of outlet size or affiliation.

-The council shall conduct an annual public review of encryption policy, including documented incidents where encryption protected officer safety and any impacts on media coverage or public awareness.
+Section 4: Annual review.
+The council shall hold an annual public review of encryption policy, including any documented incidents where encryption protected officer safety and any documented impacts on media coverage or public awareness.

-This authorization shall expire in [3 years] unless renewed by council vote following public hearing.
+Section 5: Sunset provision.
+This authorization expires in [3 years] unless renewed by council vote following a public hearing.

 Palo Alto, CA

-After community pressure, Palo Alto reversed its encryption decision, implementing a hybrid model that protects sensitive operations while preserving public access to routine communications.
+After community pushback, Palo Alto reversed its encryption decision and moved to a hybrid model: sensitive operations stay encrypted, routine communications stay public.

 Boulder, CO

-Boulder rejected full encryption after Fire Department and media coalition testified against it, opting for tactical-only encryption instead.
+Boulder rejected full encryption after the Fire Department and a media coalition testified against it.
+The city now uses tactical-only encryption.

 San Francisco, CA

-San Francisco established a media access program after press coalition advocacy, providing credentialed journalists with scanner access.
+Following advocacy by a press coalition, San Francisco created a media access program giving credentialed journalists direct scanner access.

 ☐ Has the department provided documented, local evidence of scanner-related safety issues?